comorment/matlabruntime/README.md

 In this part, we will show how to run pleioFDR via matlabruntime,sif singularity container.
 Here are the step by step roadmap.

-NOTE: If you do not have Matlab Compiler with correct version or if you do not want to spend time with compiling, you can go with already compiled application from [here](https://drive.google.com/file/d/1RjMNqstXtAfUq0LUKdIj4TApcaYC931r/view?usp=sharing) .
+NOTE: If you do not have Matlab Compiler with the correct version or if you do not want to spend time with compiling, you can also go with already compiled application from [here](https://drive.google.com/file/d/1RjMNqstXtAfUq0LUKdIj4TApcaYC931r/view?usp=sharing).
 In this case you can download and unzip the application and directly jump to Step 4.

 1- Download the required code and data